deephaven/web-client-ui/README.md

 ### Linux
 If you are using Linux, you will likely need to use the direct install from the VSCode website (deb or rpm file) and not through a package manager.
 On Ubuntu, apt installs via `snap` and some Linux flavors may use `flatpak`.
 Both of these sandbox the VSCode instance in such a way that the launch debug configs will likely not work.

-If you are not using Chrome (e.g. Chromium), then you may need to do one of the following.
+If you are not using Chrome (e.g. Chromium), you may need to do one of the following if the launch config is not working.

 1. Alias `google-chrome-stable` to launch `chromium-browser`.
 The launch config by default should try to launch `google-chrome-stable`, so if you can launch the browser with `google-chrome-stable` from a terminal, it should work.